-There are many different handicraft tours available in India, ranging from short half day tours to extended tours with a specific focus on handicrafts.
+There are many different possible handicraft tours in India, ranging from short half day tours to extended tours with a specific focus on handicrafts.
 Some tours stick to one region, while other tours cover multiple regions.
 Some tours include workshops as well.
-It's even possible to go on a handicraft buyer's tour, for those who are interested in importing fair trade items.
 What's heartening to see are organizations working with artisans in India, to help them find new opportunities and outlets for selling what they make.

 Jaipur Handicrafts and Textiles

 The "Pink City" of Jaipur in Rajasthan is well known for its handicrafts.
-Virasat Experiences (read reviews here), a community tourism initiative based in Jaipur, organizes workshops on block printing, blue pottery, enamel jewelry, and miniature painting.
+Virasat Experiences, a community tourism initiative based in Jaipur, organizes workshops on block printing, blue pottery, enamel jewelry, and miniature painting.
 They also conduct heritage walking tours whereby you can observe local artisans, such as silversmiths and bangle makers, at work.
 Fascinating!
 Another option is this in depth four day textile trail in Jaipur, including a visit to the famed Anokhi Museum of Hand Printing, from Breakaway.

 Another Breakaway tour (if you haven't already guessed, Breakaway specializes in arts and crafts tours in India), this one concentrates on the textile communities in Maheshwar (famous for Maheshwari saris) and Bagh in Madhya Pradesh.
 You'll also get to explore historic Mandu.
 Highlights of the trip include a visit to WomenWeave, a trust dedicated to improving the livelihoods of rural women weavers.
 You'll be able to try your hand at the loom and participate in a workshop facilitated by the trust.
 In Bagh, you'll learn about traditional block printing and get to observe the techniques, including dying, printing, washing, and block making.
 You'll be able to participate in the printing process as well.